-Whether the motorcycle accident resulted in personal injury or just damage to your bike, the at-fault driver’s insurance company should pick up the bill.
+Whether the motorcycle crash resulted in personal injury or just damage to your bike, the at-fault driver’s insurance company should pick up the bill.
 But will they?

 Rest assured, every insurance company’s goal is to make money.
 They will fight for every penny, and they will either deny your claim or attempt to pay you much less than your claim is worth – you are not in good hands with Allstate, and State Farm is not there like a good neighbor…

-Below, we will talk about compensation for bike repairs after a motorcycle accident:
+Below, we will talk about compensation for bike repairs after a motorcycle crash:

 - What full and fair compensation for your bike repairs should look like,